 What is a DSL and who are they at ‘The Willesborough Schools’?

 DSL stands for ‘Designated Safeguarding Lead’.
 This is the named person for the school that leads and oversees safeguarding policies, procedures and practices.
-At Willesborough Infant School it is Kitty Healy, Assistant Headteacher.
+At Willesborough Infant School it is Emily Sparrow, Assistant Headteacher.
 At Willesborough Junior School it is Andrea Cooper, Assistant Headteacher.
-The school also has a number of deputy DSLs who work alongside the schools DSL’s.
+The school also has a number of deputy DSL's who work alongside the schools DSL’s: Shelly King, Tom Head, Anna Broad, Nikki Roberts, Sarah Pepper, Ree Ockenden and Felicity Eastwood .
 We are all fully trained.
 The DSL or deputy DSL’s must be informed of any concerns about a child’s welfare by members of staff in school.
 There are posters around the school and below which help you to identify the DSL and deputies.

 I am worried about my child, what do I do?

-In the first instance you can talk to your class teacher they will be able to support you and your child with any classroom concerns.
+You can always talk to your class teacher they will be able to support you and your child with any classroom concerns.
 They may in turn speak to a DSL if they believe there is a need for further support or advice.
-If you are worried about your child’s safety, physical or emotional health then you should speak to a member of the safeguarding team.
+If you are worried about your child’s safety, physical or emotional health then you should speak to a member of the safeguarding team straight away.
 You may, in turn, be signposted to other members of staff such as the SENCO or FLO.
 They may offer you direct work or they may signpost you for external support.
 If you are concerned your child is at risk of immediate harm you must speak to the school DSL without delay, call the NSPCC helpline, integrated front door children’s social services on 03000 411111 or the police on 999.

 I am worried about someone else’s child, what do I do?

 Perhaps you are concerned about something you have seen or heard in relation to another child.
-The school DSL’s can listen to your concerns and support you in the right course of action.
+The school DSL’s can listen to your concerns and support you in the course of action to take.
 You may contact the NSPCC helpline, integrated front door children’s social services on 03000 411111 or call the police on 999 if it is an emergency.

-How can I get more support for child and myself?
+How can I get more support for my child and for myself?

 What will the school teach my child about how to stay safe?